LeopoldGaillard/Projectly-api-rag/README.md

 You can directly test the GET methods on your browser or utilize Postman for all request methods.

-The shell script will also launch the UI on http://localhost:3000/, allowing you to easily test the API's upload functionality.

 ## Endpoints

 This API exposes the following endpoints :